Colonia (Roman): Characteristics

 After 133 BC tribunes introduced reforms to support the urban poor to become farmers again in new colonies as agricultural settlements (e.g. Tarentum in 122 BC).

-Under Caesar and Augustus thousands of Roman legionary veterans were granted lands in many coloniae in the empire and were responsible for the Romanization of many territories (mainly in the spread of Latin language and of Roman laws and customs).
+Under Caesar and in the Imperial era starting from Augustus, thousands of Roman legionary veterans were granted lands in many coloniae in the empire and were responsible for the Romanization of many territories (mainly in the spread of Latin language and of Roman laws and customs).

 History

 According to Livy, Rome's first colonies were established in about 752 BC at Antemnae and Crustumerium, both in Latium.

 Other early colonies were established at Signia in the 6th century BC, Velitrae and Norba in the 5th century BC, and Ostia, Antium, and Tarracina in the late 4th century.
-In this first period of colonization, which lasted down to the end of the Punic Wars, colonies were primarily military in purpose, being intended to defend Roman territory, afterwards they became large centeres for the migration of the Italic people, especially in Roman north Africa which had the largest density of Roman colonies per region basis in the Roman Empire, there, the Italic population constituted more than one third of the total population during the second century A.D and the total population of the region was fully Romanized and embraced the Roman religions (Roman Pantheon and Christianity).
+In this first period of colonisation, which lasted down to the end of the Punic Wars, colonies were primarily military in purpose, being intended to defend Roman territory.

-There were colonies of citizens and colonies of Latins, which differed in size, constitution, and region.
-Colonies of citizens were typically coastal and known as coloniae maritimae.
-These were small (three hundred families), close to Rome, and enjoyed no civic life of their own.
-Sherwin-White suggested that they were similar to the Athenian cleruchy.
-The Latin colonies (coloniae juris latini), on the other hand, were much larger and populated by Latins, as well as by Romans who, however, did not retain Roman citizenship.
-The first Latin colonies were initially founded by the Latin league.

-During the Late Republic, prominent figures such as the tribune Gaius Gracchus proposed to settle Rome's landless citizens in colonies of recently conquered provinces.
-This concept, though popular and frequently reiterated by Roman contemporaries, failed to gain traction.
-Large scale settlement of landless Roman citizens in provinces would never really occur in the Roman Empire.

 The first Roman colony outside Italy was probably Italica in Hispania founded in 206 BC by Publius Cornelius Scipio during the Second Carthaginian War.

+In the Empire colonies became large centres for the settlement of army veterans, especially in Roman north Africa which had the largest density of Roman colonies per region in the Roman Empire, where the Italic population constituted more than one third of the total population during the second century AD.